simco50/CBT-Presentation/CBT_Presentation.md

 ##### Concurrent Binary Tree & Longest Edge Bisection

 note: Hello everyone.
 A couple months ago, I attended virtual SIGGRAPH and while there was a ton of interesting content and talks, there was one in particular that really got my attention which was a presentation by some graphics engineers at Unity who have implemented terrain rendering with adaptive subdivion inside Unity with this novel data structure called a Concurrent Binary Tree.
-After seeing the presentation and later reading the paper, I decided to try and implement this myself based on the paper and what you see here in the background is the result the implementation, though as you can see no artistic touch whatsoever :).
+After seeing the presentation and later reading the paper, I decided to try and implement this myself based on the paper and what you see here in the background is the result of my implementation, though as you can see no artistic touch whatsoever :).
 So based on those results and findings, I'd like to talk about adaptive subdivision on the GPU using concurrent binary trees and longest edge bisection.
 The title is quite a mouthful of words, but I wouldn't worry, because it's actually not as complicated as it sounds and I hope that when I finish talking you'll understand how it works.